finalLy134/fl-dispatch/README.md

   },
   ```
 ### Special Colors
-In order to change the special colors change the `prefix`, `backgroundColor` and `foregroundColor` as you wish.
+In order to change the special colors simply change the `prefix` `backgroundColor` `foregroundColor` as you wish.
 To add more special colors, simply copy and paste as shown.

 **IMPORTANT:** If you do copy from this template here don't forget to remove the `#`'s because it may cause errors.